 “Love is an act of the will accompanied by emotion that leads to action on behalf of its object.” ~Voddie Baucham

-I have a tendency to try to overpower things and to dictate.
-I try not to let my feelings get involved.
+I have a tendency to try to overpower things and to dictate terms, especially in horse training.
+I would try not to let my feelings get involved.
 Yet this tendency is not always helpful.

 Here I was, trying to force my will, my thoughts, on her and she wasn’t agreeing.
 I needed to take a step back.
 Why was she distancing herself from me?
 It took a while, but I think I figured it out.
 I did not love her; she was not my horse and I wasn’t even trying communicate that I cared for her, that she was more to me, more than just something to tame.